survivejs/webpack-book/manuscript/building_with_webpack/06_separating_css.md

 webpackJsonp([1,3],[function(n,c){}]);
 ```

 Technically it's redundant.
 It would be safe to exclude the file through a check at *HtmlWebpackPlugin* template.
 But this solution is good enough for the project.
-Ideally Webpack shouldn't generate these files at all.
+Ideally Webpack shouldn't generate these files at all and there's [an issue](https://github.com/webpack/webpack/issues/1967) related to it.

 T> In the future we might be able to avoid this problem by using `[contenthash]` placeholder.
 It's generated based on file content (i.e., CSS in this case).
 Unfortunately it doesn't work as expected when the file is included in a chunk as in our original setup.
 This issue has been reported as [Webpack issue #672](https://github.com/webpack/webpack/issues/672).